 Making a Naturalistic Garden: Wilding your Flower Gardens

-Homeowners looking for beauty and a boost for the environment can consider three types of naturalistic gardens.
-Any garden style can be “wilded” by adding more native plants in greater variety.
-Reducing lawn area is part of the process.
+Which kind of naturalistic garden words best for you?
+I offer three variations of Naturalistic Flower Garden Design.
+Any garden style and size can be “wilded” by adding more native plants and pollinators.
+Reducing lawn area is usually part of the process.
 Options include a traditional flower garden with some lawn, a garden with no lawn at all, or turning a large section of lawn into a meadow filled with native plant species instead of cultivated hybrids.

-Traditional Flower Garden with Native Plants and Ornamental Grasses
+Traditional Flower Garden with Native Pollinator Plants and Ornamental Grasses

 “Wilded” Traditional Farmhouse Style Flower Gardens with Minimal Lawn

 Reducing lawn space and creating naturalistic gardens can attract more birds and butterflies to your landscape.
-Adding native plants—like trees, shrubs, perennials, and ornamental grasses—into traditional flower beds helps build a pollinator-friendly landscape.
-This approach works well for front entries, foundation plantings, or street-facing gardens.
+Adding native plants—like trees, shrubs, perennials, and ornamental grasses—into traditional flower garden design helps build a pollinator-friendly landscape.
+This garden design approach works well for front entries, foundation plantings, or street-facing gardens.
 A good target is about 75% native plants, along with removing invasives and maintaining an organic lawn.

 Late Season Flower Garden Using Native Plants and Grasses

-All three types are designed with a refined color palette and curated plant lists.
-Seasonal plant combinations and pairings are planned for spring, summer, and fall blooms, with winter interest thoughtfully included in the design.
+All three types of Garden Designs are designed with a custom color palette based on your favorite flower color and a plant list filled with plants you love.
+Seasonal plant combinations and pairings are planned for spring, summer, and fall blooms, with winter interest included in the design to create a Four-Season Garden.

 Large Meadow Naturalistic Garden